colincam/chef-web-docs/chef_master/source/resource_yum.rst

 .. end_tag

-.. note:: Support for using file names to install packages (as in ``yum_package "/bin/sh"``) is not available because the volume of data required to parse for this is excessive.
+.. note:: Support for using file names to install packages (as in ``yum_package "/bin/sh"``) is not available because the volume of data required to parse for this is large.

 .. note:: .. tag notes_resource_based_on_package